-Decentralized Finance, or DeFi, allows traders to access services like trading, borrowing, and lending without the use of financial institutions or middlemen (such as a centralized exchange, like Coinbase).
-DeFi exchanges utilize automated market-making - rather than depending on an exchange’s liquidity - by using liquidity provided by ordinary traders who pool their holdings together with other traders to create supply.
+Decentralized Finance, or DeFi, allows traders to access services like trading, borrowing, lending, and earning interest without the use of financial institutions or middlemen (such as a centralized exchange, like Coinbase, Binance, or Gemini).
+Decentralized exchanges (DEXs) such as Uniswap utilize automated market-making - which means that rather than depending on an exchange’s order book, trades are filled using liquidity.

 Our guide explains what DeFi is and how your activities with DeFi are taxed.
-We also explore yield farming, the tax treatment of lending, liquidity pooling, loans, and much more.
+We also explore the tax treatment of yield farming, lending, liquidity pooling, and much more.

 The crypto markets are having a volatile 2021, and that means you probably lost money on your cryptocurrencies.
 But, we have good news!
 There is a smart tax strategy called crypto tax-loss harvesting that will help you reduce your losses and your tax burden.

 Since cryptocurrency is treated as “property” under IRS rules, that means the same capital gains rules apply to taxes on cryptocurrency gains.
 So if you had losses from your crypto investments in 2021, make sure to read this crypto tax guide to save up to $3,000 on your income taxes.